ch4mpy/spring-addons/spring-security-oauth2-test-addons/Cucumber.md

     When a get request is sent to greeting endpoint Then a greeting is returned

-  Scenario: Unauthorized users shouldn't be greeted
+  Scenario: Unauthorized users shouldn't be able to access greetings
     Given user is not authenticated
     When a get request is sent to greeting endpoint Then user is redirected to login